dftfeDevelopers/install_DFTFE/README.md

 ```

 # Prerequisites
-The install and job scripts automatically load the required modules and set paths for DFT-FE:
+The following modules need to be loaded:
 ```bash
 GCC
 Open MPI
 NVCC